Thought Leadership • April 12, 2025

 What is a Foreign Private Issuer?

-A foreign private issuer is a nongovernmental company that is incorporated outside of the U.S. and does business in the U.S.
+A foreign private issuer is a nongovernmental company that is incorporated outside of the U.S. and does business in the U.S. A non-U.S. company can be either public or private in its home country.
+Becoming an FPI is not an automatic process, and involves FPI eligibility tests focused on share ownership and management and operations locations.

 The special status allows these foreign companies some disclosure and reporting benefits that publicly traded companies in the U.S. enjoy.
+This status is reassessed on an annual basis.

 Foreign Private Issuer SEC Filing Requirements